burnnat/hymns-of-the-faith/content/session-02/week-09/notes.md

 ## {{{hymn "I Love Thy Kingdom, Lord" id="i_love_thy_kingdom_lord"}}}

 Text: Timothy Dwight (1752–1817), 1800
- - Grandson of Jonathan Edwards, famous preacher during America's First Great Awakening in the 1730s and 40s
+ - Grandson of Jonathan Edwards, preacher during America's "First Great Awakening" in the 1730s and 40s
  - An intelligent child, graduated from Yale at age 17 and continued to work there as a tutor
  - Became an Army chaplain during the Revolutionary War, and a Congregationalist pastor afterward
  - Later served as president of Yale from 1795 until his death